 10. Salomon Speedcross 5

 The final shoe on our list is made for trail running, and has excellent grip and traction on its outsole.
-The arch support on this one is neutral, so those who over or under pronate may want to look elsewhere, but the comfort is worth that loss.
+The arch support is neutral, so those who over or under pronate may want to look elsewhere.
+But the comfort is worth that loss.

 This shoe is perfect for all weather conditions, but excels in mud and soft ground.
 It is lightweight and made for both training and racing.
 Don’t be afraid to get this shoe dirty, and know that you can do so without added strain on your already sensitive calves.

-The midsole features both molded and injected EVA for cushioning and stability that is doesn’t add weight, but will give you shock attenuation and keep your body in the best possible shape.
+The midsole features both molded and injected EVA for cushioning and stability.
+It doesn’t add weight, but will give you shock attenuation and keep your body in the best possible shape.

 This shoe is durable and is sure to remain comfortable for a long time.
 The support and multi-layer cushioning allows for a smooth ride through and through.